Allston Updates & FAQs

 SEAS started planning in 2016 and FAS joined the process in 2017.
 A collaborative SEAS-FAS approach for the Cambridge campus is the right way to plan, but it will take longer.
 SEAS has produced a draft program that may be used to inform the collaborative SEAS-FAS planning process, but it is anticipated that a final, long-term plan with faculty engagement will be not be developed until sometime in the fall 2019 semester.
 Pending fundraising, it is likely that long terms plans will be implemented in stages over multiple years beyond 2020.
-In the meantime, a SEAS plan for immediate changes and modest improvements that can be implemented upon partial building vacancies during the summer of 2020, is being studied this semester.
+In the meantime, a SEAS plan for immediate changes and modest improvements that can be implemented upon partial building vacancies during the spring of 2021, is being studied.

 The SEC project will include a range of amenities to support safe, efficient and accessible multimodal access between Harvard’s Cambridge and Allston campuses.
 The SEC project includes new streets, shuttle bus stops, streetscape improvements, infrastructure upgrades, and transportation improvements including parking, transit accommodations, bike facilities and pedestrian amenities.

 Cambridge parking will remain as is.
 A large surface lot is being constructed adjacent to the SEC that will accommodate those who wish to park in Allston.
 There is a total of 275 car parking spaces between the 114 Western Avenue and 2 Hague Street lots.
 There will also be 570 bicycle parking places in Allston—414 of them covered and secured parking spaces and 60 inside a bike garage in the SEC.
 Metro-Boston's public bike share system, Blue Bikes, will have hubs on both campuses.
 The campus shuttle system will be enhanced to accommodate more passengers on a more frequent basis.

 In addition, there will be a mobility hub on Academic Way that will support multi-modal connections between Harvard shuttle stops, MBTA bus stops, bicycle and pedestrian routes, Zipcar, electric car charging, and BlueBikes locations.
 The Commonwealth is also exploring a commuter rail and bus station to the south of the SEC site, to be known as West Station, which will address long-term growth.